 The Indian Act election system, in which the majority of our First Nation members still operate, has severely impacted the manner in which our societies traditionally governed themselves.
 It has displaced or attempted to displace our inherent authority as leaders and has eroded our traditions, culture and belief systems.
 It does not reflect our needs and aspirations.
 It has also not kept pace with principles of modern and accountable governments.

-When the three year election cycle was reduced to a two-year election cycle it exacerbated the ability of Chief and Council to make any significant progress on long term development initiatives, govern and act in the best interests of their citizens, or build effective foundations for community development.
+When the three-year election cycle was reduced to a two-year election cycle it exacerbated the ability of the Chief and Council to make any significant progress on long-term development initiatives, govern and act in the best interests of their citizens, or build effective foundations for community development.

 The potential for leadership changes every two years can make it difficult for economic development projects to progress, especially some of the resource development projects that are decades in the planning phase.
 Political instability and economic development are not good bedfellows.